nicholaspatrickhill/PepperApp/README.md

 ### DEPENDENCIES
 PepperApp uses several libraries including AutoMapper, Serilog, FluentValidation and Entity Framework Core.
-Package references are in the project files.
+The package references are in the corresponding project files.
 Please restore the packages through NuGet (if it wasn't set to do so automatically) or through dotnet CLI by running dotnet build and dotnet run.